Skip to main content

 Angel Hidalgo

-A birdie on his last hole at Dundonald Links would have put Hidalgo into a four-man play-off for the final two of four Royal Troon places, but instead he sank a 120-yard approach for an eagle two which meant he shared second place with amateur Liam Nolan.
+A birdie on his last hole then would have put the Marbella golfer into a four-man play-off, but instead he sank a 120-yard approach for an eagle two which took him through.

-Hidalgo twice won the Spanish Amateur and was part of their victorious side at the 2017 European Team Championship.
-He then helped them to third place in the following year’s Eisenhower Trophy World Championship before turning professional.
+Hidalgo twice won the Spanish Amateur and was part of their victorious side at the 2017 European team championship.
+He then helped them to third place in the following year’s Eisenhower Trophy world championship.

 Venue